Let’s be honest. The holidays are a time to spend.

 Sandra shared with us a recent survey Experian conducted concerning our holiday spending habits.
 The results are pretty astonishing.

-Christmas Money Tip #1: Stop Relying Mental Budgets
+1. Stop Relying on Mental Budgets

 Americans don’t make a budget to track their monthly expenses.